Personal Injury

 This means that while children can unknowingly be exposed to potentially lethal amounts of asbestos fibre, it can be impossible to know how much damage has been caused until symptoms materialise sometimes decades later.

 Currently, data on the development of asbestos-related illnesses triggered during adolescents is not tracked by the Office for National Statistics.
-This makes it difficult to know just how many adults who have been diagnosed with asbestos-related illnesses, such as asbestosis or mesothelioma, may have developed the illnesses as a consequence of asbestos exposure during their time at school.
+This makes it difficult to know just how many adults who have been diagnosed with asbestos-related illnesses, such as asbestosis or mesothelioma, may have developed the illnesses due to exposure during their time at school.

 This continues, despite a publication by the Department for Education stating ten years ago that “[exposure] of children to asbestos is likely to render them more vulnerable to developing mesothelioma than exposure of adults to the equivalent asbestos dose” – indicating an awareness that asbestos poses a higher risk of complications for children than it does for adults working in the same environment.